 For a place devoted to personal hygiene, the bathroom can get plenty unsanitary.
 From hair in the sink to toothpaste smeared on the counter, the aftermath of our grooming is often ugly.
 Because cleaning the bathroom isn't exactly enjoyable, it can easily get kicked down the to-do list.
-In fact, a recent survey found scrubbing the toilet is Americans' least favorite chore – and we can't say we blame them.
+Showers do get cleaned relatively often according to a survey released in 2023, but there's a lot more involved in scrubbing down the bathroom.

-But while most people are passionate about keeping the lavatory sanitary, letting germs linger could prove harmful.
+Letting germs linger can prove harmful.
 Even spotless bathrooms can facilitate the transmission of illness, and irregular cleaning could elevate those risks.
 With these concerns in mind, we swabbed a range of surfaces in three home bathrooms to test for the presence of potentially harmful microbes.
 We also surveyed over 500 people about their bathroom habits to learn what might contribute to this bacterial count.

 To learn how many germs could be calling your bathroom home, keep reading.